CMCC-Foundation/OceanAnalyticsLab/README.md

 - Mathieu, Pierre-Philippe and Aubrecht, Christoph. **Earth Observation Open Science and Innovation**.
 2018.
 DOI: 10.1007/978-3-319-65633-5
 - **United Nations Decade of Ocean Science for Sustainable Developments**, Challenges, https://www.oceandecade.org/challenges/

-# The VLab Marine Environmental Indicators
+### 1.1 The VLab Marine Environmental Indicators
 A new VLab for the environment monitoring was implemented inside the VRE framework D4Science, in the scope of Blue-Cloud EU project ([Grant Agreement No.862409](https://cordis.europa.eu/project/id/862409)).
 The VLab aims to provide analytics services to those users who are involved in the monitoring and management of marine areas.
-The VLab offers also several federated services to the scientific developers, for instance related to the data access, storage and processing, which ease the development of new innovative solutions, and also the sharing of results.
+The VLab, through the VRE framework, offers also several federated services to the scientific developers, for instance related to the data access, storage and processing, which ease the development of new innovative solutions, and also the sharing of results.

 ###### References